luckynozomi/protein_pair_extraction/README.md

 ## Objective
 This project aims to achieve three objectives:
-1. Dictionary filtering: filter the words in the string dictionary by several documents such that they are not common words.
+1. Dictionary filtering: filter the words in the string dictionary by several documents so the filtered dictionary does not contain common words.
 2. Single matching: output the lines in the target file that matches one or more words in the string dictionary.
 3. Double matching: output the lines in the target file that matches two or more words in the string dictionary.